eireninja/webhook-api-worker/memory-bank/systemPatterns.md

 A detailed system flow diagram has been created to document all components, functions, and their relationships in the webhook API system.
 This diagram provides a visual representation of the entire request processing pipeline, from webhook receipt to trade execution, and includes all security layers, logging, API interactions, and error handling.

 ### Main Request Flow
-- Webhook Request → Router/Handler → Security Validation → Process Webhook → Trade Execution
+- Webhook Request → IP Validation Middleware → Router/Handler → Token Validation → Process Webhook → Trade Execution

 ### Security Validation Layers
-- IP Validation → Token Validation → Payload Validation
+- IP Validation Middleware → Token Validation → Payload Validation

 ### Trade Execution Flow
 - Execute Multi-Account Trades → Prepare Orders by Type → Execute Trade by Type → Place Orders → Aggregate Results